 Ban.
-Thou hast it now, king, Cawdor, Glamis, all, As the weird women promis'd; and, I fear, Thou play'dst most foully for 't; yet it was said, It should not stand in thy posterity; But that myself should be the root and father Of many kings.
-If there come truth from them (As upon thee, Macbeth, their speeches shine), Why, by the verities on thee made good, May they not be my oracles as well, And set me up in hope?
+Thou hast it now, King, Cawdor, Glamis, all,

+As the weird women promis'd; and, I fear, Thou play'dst most foully for't: yet it was said, It should not stand in thy posterity; But that myself should be the root, and father Of many kings: If there come truth from them, (As upon thee, Macbeth, their speeches shine,)

+Why, by the verities on thee made good, May they not be my oracles as well, And set me up in hope?
 But, hush; no more.

-Sennet sounded.
-Enter Macbeth as King; Lady Macbeth, as Queen; Lenox, Rosse, Lords, and Attendants.
+Senet sounded.
+Enter Macbeth, as King; Lady Macbeth, as Queen; Lenox, Rosse, Lords, Ladies, and Attendants.

 Macb.
-Here 's our chief guest.
+Here's our chief guest.

 Lady M. If he had been forgotten, It had been as a gap in our great feast, And all-thing unbecoming.

 Macb.
-To-night we hold a solemn supper, Sir,
+To-night we hold a solemn supper, sir, And I'll request your presence.

-And I 'll request your presence.
-Let your highness Ban.
-Command upon me, to the which my duties Are with a most indissoluble tie For ever knit.
+Ban.
+Let your highness Command upon me; to the which, my duties

+Are with a most indissoluble tie For ever knit.

 Macb.
 Ride you this afternoon?

+Ban.
 Ay, my good lord.
-Ban.

 Macb.
-We should have else desir'd your good advice (Which still hath been both grave and prosperous) In this day's council; but we 'll take to-morrow.
-Is 't far you ride?
+We should have else desir'd your good advice,

+(Which still hath been both grave and prosperous,) In this day's council; but we'll talk to-morrow.
+Is't far you ride?

 Ban.
+As far, my lord, as will fill up the time

+'Twixt this and supper: go not my horse the

+better,

-As far, my lord, as will fill up the time 'Twixt this and supper: go not my horse the better, I must become a borrower of the night, For a dark hour, or twain.
+I must become a borrower of the night, For a dark hour, or twain.

 Macb.
 Fail not our feast.

 Ban.
 My lord, I will not.

 Macb.
-We hear, our bloody cousins are bestow'd In England, and in Ireland; not confessing Their cruel parricide, filling their hearers With strange invention.
-But of that to-morrow, When, therewithal, we shall have cause of state, 68
+We hear, our bloody cousins are bestow'd In England, and in Ireland; not confessing

+Their cruel parricide, filling their hearers

+With strange invention: But of that to-morrow;

+When, therewithal, we shall have cause of state,

 Craving us jointly.
-Hie you to horse: adieu, Till you return at night.
+Hie you to horse: Adieu,

+Till you return at night.
 Goes Fleance with you?

 Ban.
-Ay, my good lord: our time does call upon 's.
+Ay, my good lord: our time does call

+upon us.

 Macb.
 I wish your horses swift, and sure of foot; And so I do commend you to their backs.

+Farewell. ---- [Exit Banquo.

+Let every man be master of his time

+Till seven at night; to make society

+The sweeter welcome, we will keep ourself

+Till supper-time alone: while then, God be with

+you.

-Farewell. --[Exit Banquo.
-Let every man be master of his time Till seven at night, to make society The sweeter welcome: we will keep ourself Till supper-time alone: while then, God be with you.
-[Exeunt Lady Macbeth, Lords, etc. Sirrah, a word with you.
-Attend those men Our pleasure?
+[Exeunt Lady Macbeth, Lords, Ladies, &c.
+Sirrah, a word with you: Attend those men Our pleasure?

 Atten.
 They are, my lord, without the palace gate.

 Macb.
-Bring them before us.
-[Exit Attendant.] -- To be thus is nothing, But to be safely thus. -- Our fears in Banquo Stick deep, and in his royalty of nature Reigns that which would be fear'd: 't is much he dares; And, to that dauntless temper of his mind, He hath a wisdom that doth guide his valour To act in safety.
-There is none but he Whose being I do fear: and under him
+Bring them before us. -- [Exit Atten.]
+To be thus, is nothing;

+But to be safely thus: -- Our fears in Banquo Stick deep; and in his royalty of nature Reigns that, which would be fear'd: 'Tis much he dares;

+And, to that dauntless temper of his mind, He hath a wisdom that doth guide his valour

-My genius is rebuk'd; as, it is said, Mark Antony's was by Caesar.
+To act in safety.
+There is none, but he Whose being I do fear: and, under him, My genius is rebuk'd; as, it is said, Mark Antony's was by Cæsar.
 He chid the sisters,